- A Dog Humps and Bites Because He’s Just Excited

 Dogs will be dogs, and your sweet puppy will soon be an adult.

 In fact, by the time your dog is six months of age, it can be an adult.

 So if your puppy mounts you and gives your hand a nip, it may well be the hormonal urges he is feeling.

-People who have socialized puppies don’t see this biting and mounting as often as with unsocialized puppies.
+People with socialized puppies don’t see this biting and mounting as often as unsocialized puppies.